Britain launches genome database to improve patient care

 "By unlocking the power of DNA data, the NHS (National Health Service) will lead the global race for better tests, better drugs and above all better care," Cameron said on Monday.

-His government has set aside 100 million pounds for the project in the taxpayer-funded NHS over the next three to five years.
+His government has set aside 100 million pounds ($160 million) for the project in the taxpayer-funded NHS over the next three to five years.

 Harpal Kumar, chief executive of the charity Cancer Research UK, said the work would uncover new information from which doctors and scientists will learn about the biology of cancers and develop new ways to prevent, diagnose and treat them.

-He said some targeted, or personalised, cancer treatments such as Novartis' Gleevec, or imatinib - a drug for chronic myeloid leukaemia - are already helping to treat patients more effectively.
+He said some targeted, or personalized, cancer treatments such as Novartis' Gleevec, or imatinib - a drug for chronic myeloid leukemia - are already helping to treat patients more effectively.

 Genewatch, a campaign group fighting for genetic science and technologies to be used in the public interest, has said anyone with access to the database could use the genetic codes to identify and track every individual on it and their relatives.